-Patient Protection and Affordable Care Act (PPACA) Basics
+Patient Protection and Affordable Care Act (ACA) Basics

-The Patient Protection and Affordable Care Act (PPACA) was passed by Congress and then signed into law by President Obama on March 23, 2010.
+The Patient Protection and Affordable Care Act (ACA) was passed by Congress and then signed into law by President Obama on March 23, 2010.

 It was amended via the budget reconciliation process several days later and President Obama signed the Health Care and Education Reconciliation Act of 2010

 on March 30, 2010.
 Together, these two measures comprise what is known as the federal health reform law.
 On June 28, 2012 the U.S. Supreme Court rendered a

 final decision to uphold the health care law, and then on July 24, 2012 the Congressional Budget Office released a revised estimate as to what health reform